German Institute for Global and Area Studies | Leibniz-Institut für Globale und Regionale Studien

 Religion for Peace: Identifying Conditions and Mechanisms of Interfaith Peace

-In recent years, religion has become an increasingly contentious phenomenon, with religious violence and discrimination on the rise worldwide.
-However, religion is also connected to peace: interfaith peace is, in fact, the norm rather than the exception.
-We contribute to the rigorous empirical study of the link between religion and peace, especially regarding positive peace.
-Using several cutting-edge methodologies, we expect substantial results that are also very useful for policy.
+Religion has become an increasingly contentious phenomenon, with religious violence and discrimination on the rise worldwide.
+However, there are also many societies that are examples of peaceful interreligious coexistence.
+We contribute to the rigorous empirical study of the link between religion and interfaith peace, especially regarding elements of positive peace like interreligious cooperation.

 DFG, 2020-2024